 - Wear gloves.
 You’ll get better results when combining the ingredients by hand, but gloves will prevent the mixture from sticking to your skin.

-Plus, you won’t need to stop at the sink afterwards!
+Plus, you won’t need to stop at the sink afterward!

 - Avoid overmixing.
 Ground meat becomes tough and chewy if it’s handled too much, so mix just until everything is incorporated.

 - Not super hungry?
-Cut the recipe in half to make just one loaf!
+Cut the crockpot meatloaf recipe in half to make just one loaf!
 Or, make two and pop one in the freezer to cook at a later date.